 Explore the arts at home!
 New Victory Arts Break offers ideas for teachers and families to incorporate performing arts into their online learning.
 Each week will focus on a different art form with a series of free activities for kids guided by New Victory Teaching Artists.

-New Victory Arts Break is funded, in part, by the Laurie M. Tisch Illumination Fund.
+New Victory Arts Break is funded, in part, by the Laurie M. Tisch Illumination Fund, New York City Department of Cultural Affairs, and New York State Council on the Arts.

 Want notifications about new posts?
 Sign up for email!